 Paediatric population: No studies have been conducted in paediatric patients.

-Other special populations: Limited safety data are available in elderly (age ≥ 75 years) and non-Caucasian patients.
+Other special populations: Limited safety data are available in non-Caucasian patients.

 Reporting of suspected adverse reactions: Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via local reporting system.